Cyber Risk Assessment for Capital Management: Cyber Risk Assessment

 Since the vulnerabilities are shared across all three mappings, the relationships among threat, asset, and control can be obtained via composite mappings through the vulnerabilities.
 These mapping relationships indeed exist in practice, where cybersecurity controls are proposed to patch vulnerabilities and block pathways from threats to assets.
 For example, in the CIS (Center for Internet Security) Controls framework, \citet{CIS2019} provided a comprehensive relationship between $20$ controls and $5$ assets; for illustration, the relationship is duplicated in Appendix \ref{append:mapping}.
-Another example is that, based on this framework, \citet{SANSInstitute} did an empirical study, which maps most of those CIS controls with $25$ threats compiled by \citet{VSRCIC2021}; the mapping is also repeated in Appendix \ref{append:mapping2} for demonstration.
+Another example is that, based on this framework, \citet{SANSInstitute} did an empirical study, which maps most of those CIS controls with $25$ threats compiled by \citet{VSRCIC2021}; the mapping is also repeated in Appendix \ref{append:mapping2} for demonstration. { Guided by CIS Controls or similar standards, companies can inventory their own threats, vulnerabilities, and assets and map out the cascade models corresponding to their security conditions.
+However, without access to sensitive security information, our study uses a minimal working example introduced in the following subsection to illustrate the proposed framework.
+In addition, a cascade structure approximated from public records is used for a case study in Section \ref{sec:case}.}

-\begin{example} To plainly illustrate the quantitative cyber loss model, we shall assume the following smaller mapping matrices to be referred repeatedly for risk assessment in the remaining of Section \ref{sec:risk_assess}.
+\begin{example} To plainly illustrate the quantitative cyber loss model, we shall assume the following smaller mapping matrices to be referred repeatedly for risk assessment in the rest of Section \ref{sec:risk_assess}.

 \end{example}